ahmedhshahin/CenTime/readme.md

 Preprocessing details are provided in the paper.
 We used the following preprocessing steps:

 - CT scans
-  - Resampling to a common voxel size of 1mm x 1mm x 1mm
+  - Resample to a common voxel size of 1mm x 1mm x 1mm
-  - Cropping to the lung area
+  - Crop to the lung area
   - Pad to the largest dimension
   - Resize to 256 x 256 x 256
   - Apply Hounsfield Unit (HU) windowing to [-1024, 150]